tutek1/DTLabs/02_Player/lab02.md

 5. Then we set the **offset**.

 ### Problem 1 - Offset from surface
 The raycasting now works pretty solidly.
-However, you still might see inside the terrain when moving the camera close to the edges of the terrain.
+However, you may still see the terrain when moving the camera close to the edges.

 This can be fixed by moving the `point` in the direction of the **normal vector** of the hit terrain.